Generic Name: levonorgestrel intrauterine system (LEE voe nor JES trel IN tra UE ter ine SIS tem)

 Get emergency medical help if you have severe pain in your lower stomach or side.
 This could be a sign of a tubal pregnancy (a pregnancy that implants in the fallopian tube instead of the uterus).
 A tubal pregnancy is a medical emergency.

-The Mirena intrauterine device may become embedded into the wall of the uterus, or may perforate (form a hole) in the uterus.
+The Mirena IUD may become embedded into the wall of the uterus, or may perforate (form a hole) in the uterus.
 If this occurs, the device may no longer prevent pregnancy, or it may move outside the uterus and cause scarring, infection, or damage to other organs.
 Your doctor may need to surgically remove the device.

 Call your doctor at once if you have: